Polly Hurry: European residency and return to Australia

 Contemporaneous commentary on her career frequently attaches her to her husband.
-One 1939 Age article identifies her as “Miss Polly Hurry,” while in the same year another in The Argus notes that “Mrs. John Farmer (P. Hurry) has a cottage at Olinda as well as a studio in the city but despite her country setting she paints mostly portraits;” referring to the Grosvenor Chambers which she occupied until 1959, and where during WW2 she showed in a short charity exhibition 6-11 May 1941.
+One 1939 Age article identifies her as "Miss Polly Hurry", while in the same year another in The Argus notes that "Mrs John Farmer (P. Hurry) has a cottage at Olinda as well as a studio in the city but despite her country setting she paints mostly portraits"; referring to the Grosvenor Chambers which she occupied until 1959, and where during WWII she showed in a short charity exhibition 6–11 May 1941.
 She also made it available to the Melbourne Society of Women Painters and Sculptors as their volunteer headquarters in which they made and sold handcrafts, fashion and art to raise money for the war effort and learned and practised first aid drills, as documented by Sybil Craig’s gouache in the National Gallery of Australia.

 Reception

 Hurry concentrated on portraiture and still life, and earlier in her career painted some landscapes, all of which attracted commentary and criticism.

 As early as 1916 reviewers of Victorian Artists' Society shows praised her "graceful touch [which] reveals a sympathetic observer in Nature's storehouse," and noted that; "The continued success of Miss Hurry is gratifying, as noted in two delicate examples, Emu Bay and Back Road to Woodend both touching a high level."
 In 1920 The Argus, writing of her contribution to the Twenty Melbourne Painters' second exhibition, declared that "Miss P. Hurry shows a portrait of Miss Marie Ney, which is one of the most striking things on view."

 On the couple's return from Europe in 1926, The Argus reported that;"Mrs Farmer shows landscapes, portraits, and still life, and she also has copied from the old masters, in her case Velasquez, and she hangs a study of the Infanta Marguerite by that painter.
 Mrs Farmer's portraits, while bold in the handling of the planes, fail somewhat in the colour, and the flesh tones are often unnaturally yellow.
 This is strongly in evidence in Minnie, a portrait exhibited at the Royal Society of Portrait Painters.
 Her best portrait is to be observed in the portrait The Polish Girl.
 Among the still life paintings a well handled study of Hydrangeas calls for specially favourable comment.
 Of the landscapes, Side Street, Amersham, Snow on the Seine, Sea Mist on the Cornish Coast, Cochrane St St John's Wood, and Summer in the Park are excellent examples, and reveal a sincere seeking after truth of atmospheric effect."

 Her near-life-size portrait Miss Joyce Wingate of 1929, which is (since 1987) in the collection of the V&A, was in an October 1929 show at the Athenaeum of The Twenty Melbourne Painters, then numbering 27 as remarked by The Bulletin reviewer who describes “P. Hurry (Mrs. Farmer)” having caught her subject “in a yellow dress and an arresting posture, and painted them with vim.”